Sub99/CC-Zone/README.md

     - comment functionality
     - (Bonus) Author Image
     - (Bonus) Ability to delete posts and comments
-  - User Profile: A page displaying general information like username, image, recent posts, total number of posts etc.
+  - `User Profile`: A page displaying general information like username, image, recent posts, total number of posts etc.
     - Add a Logout button
     - (Bonus) After authentication, instead of `User Profile`, the username should be displayed on the right side of navbar. (for instance, `abhishekspeer` will be displayed instead of `User Profile` if the username is `abhishekspeer`)